 12. Making modifications

-Renters will be able to make prescribed modifications without the rental provider’s consent and rental providers cannot unreasonably refuse consent to some modifications.
-The full list of prescribed modifications will be decided by April 2020, following public consultation.
+Renters are able to make prescribed modifications without the rental provider’s consent and rental providers cannot unreasonably refuse consent to some modifications.

 13. Minimum rental standards